jkb7/joelkbiju.gihub.io/README.md

-project description: A simple portfolio website for Joel K Biju using HTML CSS AND JS JOEL K BIJU
+project name: MAAVELIKK ORU WEBSITE project description: A simple portfolio website for maaveli as a part of website creation contest conducted by TINKERHUB GECB Submitted by:
+JOEL K BIJU
-S6 ECE
+S4 ECE
-Sree Chitra Thirunal College of Engineering Trivandrum +91-7880108600
+Sree Chitra Thirunal College of Engineering Trivandrum +91-7649884600